 Jersey Numbers.
 Rule 1-4-1.
-Starting in the 2025 season, player jerseys will be required to have jersey number on the front AND back.
-Numbers on the front shall be not less then 6" in height and 8" in height on the back of the jersey and shall be in a contrasting color to the torso of the jersey.
+Player jerseys will be required to have jersey number on the front AND back.
+Numbers on the front shall be not less than 6" in height and 8" in height on the back of the jersey and shall be in a contrasting color to the torso of the jersey.